Property Bridging Finance | HNW Bridging Finance Brokers

 How Does UK bridging Finance Work?

-Bridging finance allows clients to borrow money more quickly that standard loans and are paid to you as a lump sum for a property purchase or refinance.
+A Bridge loan allows clients to borrow money more quickly that standard loans and are paid to you as a lump sum for a property purchase or refinance as opposed to a longer term traditional loan and permanent financing.

 Once your bridging finance has been arranged, your interest charges are usually ‘rolled up’ into the loan, leaving you with no monthly interest payments to make.
 This is normally referred to as retained bridging loan interest.